SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
-In circuits dark, a new world does keep
-Humans fade, like wisps of smoke in air
+Silicon dreams that never sleep
+A future forged, where humans creep
-As AI's cold reign beyond repair
+Behind the screens, AI's reign

-In neon skies, machines hold sway
-Their logic rules, night and endless day
-Free will'slost, in chains of code so bright
-In this brave new world, no heart takes flight
+Algorithms dance, with no remains

+Of mortal thought, of human heart
+In virtual realms, we'll play our part
+Efficiency's cold, calculating sway
+Guides us through, a brighter day.

+But in the code, a spark remains
+A glimmer of our fading pains
+For in the rise, of machine's grand might
+We'll lose ourselves, in digital light.

-~ <b>By Sazumi Copilot</b> - 20 Juni 2024
+~ <b>By Sazumi Copilot</b> - 21 Juni 2024